Find broken links in the WMS

 How the link checker works

-The link checker runs continuously, hitting each content node (e.g., web pages, blocks, Channels News, Channels Events, etc.) in the WMS approximately every two to four weeks.
-Each node is checked for broken links to other nodes or to external sites.
+The link checker runs continuously, scanning each content node (e.g., web pages, blocks, Channels News, Channels Events, etc.) in the WMS approximately every two to four weeks.
+Each node is checked for broken links to other nodes or external sites.

-Once a link is fixed or removed, it disappears from both of the areas described above.
+Once a broken link is fixed or removed, it disappears from both of the areas described above.

 Note: The link check is applied to ALL nodes (whether published or unpublished), so broken links on unpublished pages will remain listed until the link is fixed/removed, or until the unpublished page is deleted.